Stellaria solaris: Feeding

 Sun carrier shells are mobile creatures that filter detritus and foraminifera from the sediment they live on.
 Silt also may accumulate in the gut cavities of these snails.
 Interestingly, the left salivary gland is about twice as long as the right salivary gland.
 Certain species in the family Xenophoridae bury their feces in the substrate with their snouts, so it is possible the sun carrier shell does this as well.
 It is suggested that this behavior may aid in camouflage.
 The shells may also be camouflaged by the stance in which they feed – the foot is lifted over the ground they are on.

-Reproduction and Life Stages
+Reproduction and life cycle

 Stellaria solaris take part in sexual reproduction.
 They are most likely gonochoric, meaning an individual can only be one sex or the other.
 Larvae are likely planktonic before growing into juvenile veligers and finally into benthic adults.
 It is possible that the planktonic stage occurs over a long time period due to the large geographic range of distribution.
 Not much is known about reproduction of shells in the family Xenophoridae, but the embryonic mollusc shell, or protoconch, of certain shells in the family Xenophoridae are small and have many spirals.